About Dili

 Percy Bysshe Shelley

 I am a product of faithful friends and role models.
-I’m neither a square-jawed hero nor a nefarious villain, humanity is somewhere in the middle.
-I am a hugger, a toucher, and by nature emotionally generous, but also have an unconcealed capacity to be pragmatic, solitary, and irreverent… life has its drawbacks:/ I do not take life for granted or too seriously, and principles are usually the frame of my demeanor – not impression.
-I genuinely deem everyone interesting and are intentional about connecting, but prefer the company of people that lead a purposeful life.
-I identify with all peoples – the world is bigger than any one ethnic or gender group no matter how nuanced and fascinating it may seem to itself.
-Consequently, I make and actively pursue friendships across genders and cultures – convinced that quality cross-gender relations needn’t be sensual to carry depth and meaning.
-I’m quicker with names and slow with faces.
-I dislike goodbyes and reunions alike, yet faithfully cherish the faintest acquaintance even over distance – every bond is different.
+I’m neither a righteous hero nor a nefarious villain; humanity is somewhere in the middle.
+I am a hugger, a toucher, and by nature emotionally generous, but also have an unconcealed capacity to be pragmatic, solitary, and irreverent… life has its drawbacks:/ I do not take life for granted or too seriously, and principles are usually the frame of my demeanor, not impression.
+I genuinely deem everyone interesting and am intentional about connecting, but prefer the company of people who lead a purposeful life.
+I identify with all people: the world is bigger than any one ethnic or gender group, no matter how nuanced and fascinating it may seem to itself.
+Consequently, I make and actively pursue friendships across genders and cultures, convinced that quality cross-gender relations needn’t be sensual to carry depth and meaning.
+I’m quick with names and slow with faces.
+I dislike goodbyes and reunions alike, yet faithfully cherish the faintest acquaintance even over distance; every bond is different.
 I esteem people highly.
-Nonetheless, my sense of self is independent of popular acceptance – whether positive or negative, with impunity.
+Nonetheless, my sense of self is independent of popular acceptance, whether positive or negative, with impunity.

-I wrote the logs on this site to muse aloud, and although a fan of intricate long reads, my goal here was to publish short articles that make deep connections [hopefully], not an intellectual or professional impression.
-The theme of my writing is reflective: from business to life as an everyday person.
-Some entries are independent bits to a larger more personal collage of meaning.
+On this site, my goal is to publish short articles that make deep connections [hopefully], not intellectual or professional impressions.
+It’s also a somewhat clinical attempt to put my existence into a broader context by externalizing and musing aloud, which ironically defangs even the most painful experiences from hyper-personalization.
+The theme of my writing is reflective: from life as an everyday person to business.
+Some entries are independent bits to a larger, more personal collage of meaning.
 Still, being a public journal, every article is open to a kindred spirit.

-Like coins or watch collectors, I relish collecting authentic moments in healthy relationships with loved ones, strangers, or in solitude – vicariously living through learning or listening to the experiences of others.
+Like coin or watch collectors, I relish collecting authentic moments in healthy relationships with loved ones, strangers, or in solitude, vicariously living through learning or listening to the experiences of others.
 I especially like conversations about life, relationships, business, history, science, and technology.
-I’m not much of a sports fan but do enjoy watching winter and extreme sports perhaps for their sheer psychological thrill.
+I’m not much of a sports fan, but I do enjoy watching winter and extreme sports, perhaps for their sheer psychological thrill.
 I appreciate art, culture, and music – a piano dabbler.
 Most of all, I adore grit, creators, and the problem-solvers of our time.
-I love life and the people in it, and while I aim to lead a life that affects the world positively, I hope to always define myself intrinsically – free from achievements and popular acceptance: good or bad.
+I love life and the people in it, and while I aim to lead a life that positively affects the world, I hope always to define myself intrinsically – free from achievements and popular acceptance, good or bad.
 We’ll see.

 Similar Page: Author’s Biases